dolthub/docs/content/guides/doltlab/administrator.md

 ```

 You have now completed the upgrade, and should no be running DoltLab `v0.2.0` with your postgres data from DoltLab `v0.1.0`.

+<h1 id="connect-with-doltlab-team">Connect with the DoltLab Team</h1>

+If you need to connect to a DoltLab team member, the best way to do so is on [Discord](https://discord.com/invite/RFwfYpu), in the `#doltlab` server.